Views Media

 Pros:

-• Brilliant AMOLED display - Bright 1.4" full-color display with enhanced graphical interface
+• 1.4" AMOLED display with enhanced graphical interface

-• Superior GPS accuracy - Multi-band GPS with SatIQ technology for accurate positioning in challenging environments
+• Multi-band GPS with SatIQ for accurate positioning in difficult terrain

-• Extended battery life - Up to 16 days in smartwatch mode, up to 47 hours with continuous GPS tracking
+• 16 days in smartwatch mode, 47 hours with continuous GPS

-• Comprehensive health monitoring - ECG app, wrist-based heart rate, Pulse Ox sensor, detailed sleep tracking
+• ECG app, Pulse Ox, detailed sleep tracking

-• Built-in LED flashlight - After-dark visibility for early morning or evening runs
+• Built-in LED flashlight for pre-dawn and late-evening runs

-• Training readiness score - Based on sleep quality, recovery, training load, and HRV status
+• Training readiness score based on sleep, recovery, and HRV

 Cons:

-• May not ship to all locations - Delivery restrictions may apply
+• Delivery restrictions may apply in some regions

 👉 View product details